carlpatchett/CanComputersThink/RasaNLU/data/nlu.md

 - do you have a name?
 - what do they call you?

+## intent:location_challenge
+- where do you live?
+- where are you from?
+- where we're your born?
+- where do you come from?

 ## intent:age_challenge
 - how old are you?
 - whats your age?